mb21/mastro/vscode-extension/README.md

 iframe.srcdoc = output
 ```

-Only API we can call here is `window.fs` (which we set up in the WebViewPanel).
+APIs we can call here are those we set up in the WebViewPanel:
+- `window.fs`
+- `window.parent.postMessage`